mainkoon81/ooo-Bayesian-Introduction/README.md

- - __Posterior Computation:__ How to avoid computing the Evidence?
+ - __Posterior Computation by Bayesian Inference:__ How to avoid computing the Evidence?
    - When we want to get the model parameter, the Evidence is always a trouble.
 There is a way to avoid `computing the **Evidence**`.
-(But if we knew the Evidence, we would be able to generate samples?)
-This is **MAP**.
-But the problem is that we cannot use its result as a prior for the next step.
+In **MAP**, we don't need the "Evidence".
+But the problem is that we cannot use its result as a prior for the next step since the output is a single point estimate.
    - Below is MAP for LM parameter vector `w`.
      - The result says it's the traditional **MLE** value + `L2 regularization` term (because of the prior) that fix overfitting.
      - But it still does not have any representation of **Uncertainty**!